MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-111-Customs-Brokers/subpart-B-Procedure-To-Obtain-License-Permit/section-111.16.md

 (2) The failure to meet any requirement set forth in § 111.11;

-(3) A failure to establish the business integrity and good character of the applicant;
+(3) A failure to establish the business integrity and financial responsibility of the applicant;

+(4) A failure to establish the good character and reputation of the applicant;

-(4) Any willful misstatement of pertinent facts in the application for the license;
+(5) Any willful misstatement or omission of pertinent facts in the application or interview for the license;

-(5) Any conduct which would be deemed unfair in commercial transactions by accepted standards; or
+(6) Any conduct which would be deemed unfair or detrimental in commercial transactions by accepted standards;

-(6) A reputation imputing to the applicant criminal, dishonest, or unethical conduct, or a record of that conduct.
+(7) A reputation imputing to the applicant criminal, dishonest, or unethical conduct, or a record of that conduct; or

+(8) Any other relevant information uncovered over the course of the background investigation.

+[CBP Dec.
+22-21, 87 FR 63314, Oct.
+18, 2022]